akkurat/gradle-composite-build-example/README.md

 # Gradle-Example
-Example gradle build for multi-project build and composite build
+Example gradle project for multi-project build and composite build.